citrix/citrix-packer-tools/azure/v2411/win_desktop_10_22h2_readme.md

 ## What will be installed

-Script will install Citrix Virtual Delivery Agent as Master Image with MCSIO support.
+Script will install Citrix Virtual Delivery Agent as Master Image with MCSIO support and Citrix VDA Upgrade Agent Service.
 This is component needed for core functionality with Citrix Delivery Controller.

 Script will run Citrix Optimizer with xml appropriate template you select.